Form Builder

 If you're putting the form in the Content Column of your page, align the label on the left (the default).

-If you plan on creating a narrow form (perhaps a one question questionnaire) for the Extra Column, align the label on the top (above).
+If you plan on creating a narrow form (perhaps a one question questionnaire) for the second column, align the label on the top (above).

 For a wide form, leave the width at the default of 35 characters, or make it wider by clicking on the How Wide? section's + or buttons until you reach the width you want.